NBANDROIDTEAM/NBANDROID-V2/README.md

 And I added basic support for Java, Color constants and RGB Color values.
 ![Color preview](https://user-images.githubusercontent.com/22594510/50656806-ab98b900-0f94-11e9-9d14-890c3303c7b7.png)

+## Checking for external changes - Suspended, high cpu usage<br>
+There is a problem with Gradle, it creates broken links in the tmp directory and Netbeans 8.2 contains a bug with their handling.<br>
+When you run into this problem, you can install this modules with patch for NB82:<br>
+org-netbeans-modules-masterfs-patch-module<br>
+org-netbeans-modules-versioning-masterfs-patch-module<br>
+From this update center:  http://server.arsi.sk/masterfs/updates.xml

+## Current project status:
 ### What Works:
 * Code Assistance
+* Android XML Code Completion support
+* Color preview support
+* Google, Bintray jcenter and Maven dependency browser
 * Build
 * Build Signed APK + Key Store Manager
 * Run